It has been my most enjoyable, most played basketball shoe for the past three years. Will this tradition be continued with the 18’s?

 Due to a softer rubber dust tend to stick on the nubs itself, but it doesn’t accumulate in the grooves.
 So that way all that nasty stuff can be easily taken off by a quick wipe in order to maintain consistent performance even when dust is present.

 Not all of us can consider one of the most expensive basketball sneakers in the game as an outdoor option.
 But if you do, the LeBron 18 should not be on your list.
-While those beefy grooves are ready to eat up some rocks, the rubber compound, on the flip side, is too damn pliable for that. we talking a few busy months at best.
+While those beefy grooves are ready to eat up some rocks, the rubber compound, on the flip side, is too damn pliable for that.
+We’re talking a few busy months at best.
 For 200€?
 That’s a big no no.

 Much like the predecessor, the LeBron 18 runs slightly narrow in the forefoot area.
 Yet the presents of KnitPosite make things way more simple when it comes to sizing.
 Thanks to the upper’s ability to stretch in certain areas, I would suggest sticking true to size.
 Simple as that.

 Do they fit like a 200€ sneaker?
 No. None of them do.
 Just don’t get me wrong, whether it’s BattleKnit or KnitPosite, it’s still one of the nicest materials to sit in.
-It hit you with outstanding comfort in the right places, while keeps things contained in others with some help coming out of integrated Flywires.
+It hits you with outstanding comfort in the right places, while keeping things contained in others with some help coming out of integrated Flywires.
 Can’t get any better.
 Well, maybe some fuse on the toe box to extend its longevity.
 But that’s about it.

-But there‘s is one element that makes my brain overheat… It’s like putting those plastic wheels from a gas station on your brand new Ferrari.
+But there‘s one element that makes my brain overheat… It’s like putting those plastic wheels from a gas station on your brand new Ferrari.
 What is this?
 2010?
 And we are talking about the Nike Zoom Hyperfuse?
 Cmon Nike, this shouldn’t be happening.

 I’m talking about that hideous piece of fuse that forces us to call it a tongue.
 Not only does it go out of this whole premium context, but the practical part doesn’t shine either.
 It’s so freaking thin, that when you crank on the laces they immediately start digging right into your foot.